VishwaS-22/IaC-using-Terraform-for-AWS/README.md

 # IaC-using-Terraform

-Created a Terraform project which executes several tasks in AWS.
+1. Created a Terraform project to launch an EC2 Instance in AWS.

+2. Created a S3 Remote Backend for Terraform Statefile in AWS (Ideal Terraform Setup).